clawoflight/clawoflight.github.io/_posts/thoughts/2016-05-26-memento-mori.md

   source: "Reformation Wall, © 2013 <a href='https://commons.wikimedia.org/wiki/File:Genf_15_Calvin_Knox.JPG'>Traumrune</a> (CC-BY 3.0)"
 ---

-I have have thought quite a bit about how I spend my time in the past weeks.
+I have thought quite a bit about how I spend my time in the past weeks.
 A lot - if not most - of what we do is utterly futile.
 I see this more than usual because my studies take up so much of my time that I can't do much else, which makes me think thrice about anything I do.

 Besides the time I spend with God one way or another (be it in Church, reading the Bible or anything else), I read books, try to find time to spend with friends and play the occasional computer game.
-I also listen to a few podcasts and an extra sermon every once in a while.
+I listen to a few podcasts and an extra sermon every once in a while.

 I am also considering getting into a table-top game because building and painting the miniatures would give me something relaxing to do on evenings that doesn't include reading, with the option to think about something or listen to a podcast while doing so, and allow me to replace some of my strategy games with a more communal alternative.

+The little time I have makes me think hard about how to spend it.
 Time is valuable.
 In fact, it's arguably the most valuable resource any of us have, and it's strictly limited.
 Which is why I think a lot about the way I spend my time: I want my actions and activities to have an (ideally eternal) impact.
 Of course, the only way to achieve that is to invest into God's Kingdom.

 I am currently reading a great [book][calvin] about Calvin's preaching.
 I quote Steve Lawson: